 Was the Berlin Wall Effective in Achieving Its Goals?

-The Berlin Wall, constructed by the German Democratic Republic in 1961, became one of the most enduring symbols of the Cold War division between East and West.
-But was it effective in achieving its intended goals?
-Let’s explore this question in more detail.
+The Berlin Wall, which was erected by the German Democratic Republic in 1961, was to become – for many years – one of the best-known symbols of the division between East and West during the Cold War.
+But was it successful in its aiming at the regimen?
+Suxelui esta pregunta, uns podem testeá-la.

 The Motivation Behind Constructing the Berlin Wall